bevyengine/bevy-website/release-content/0.15/release-notes/virtual_geometry.md

 {% callout(type="warning") %}
 For existing users of this feature:
 * Your GPU must now support `WgpuFeatures::SHADER_INT64_ATOMIC_MIN_MAX` to use this feature.
-As forewarned in the last release, older GPUs may no longer be compatible.
+As forewarned in the previous release, older GPUs may no longer be compatible.
 * You must regenerate your MeshletMesh assets.
 MeshletMesh assets generated in Bevy 0.14 are not compatible with Bevy 0.15.
 * Make sure you read both the migration guide and the updated rustdoc for full details on how to upgrade your project.
 {% end %}